Gender Pay Gap

 Information and analysis of our gender pay gap data is available on the Cabinet Office website.
 The Trust will submit data for the 2020/21 financial year by 5 October 2021.

 |Quartile||Female||Male||Female %||Male %|

-As an NHS Organisation working within the Agenda for Change pay scales, CFT is satisfied that the terms and conditions of service offered to staff, alongside the job evaluation system currently in place, fulfils the purpose of attractive and non-discriminatory conditions.
+As an NHS organisation working within the Agenda for Change pay scales, the Trust is satisfied that the terms and conditions of service offered to staff, alongside the job evaluation system currently in place, fulfil the purpose of attractive and non-discriminatory conditions.
 It also fits with a satisfactory interpretation of equal pay for work of equal value.